-FOOD SERVICE AND HOSPITALITY - 765220 Meets UC/CSU "g" requirement
+FOOD SERVICE AND HOSPITALITY - 765220 Meets UC/CSU "g"

+requirement

 Pathway: Food Service and Hospitality

 Grade Level: 11 - 12

 Prerequisite: Food & Nutrition CP

 Credit: 10 Annual Elective

-This serves prepare students for small ment in the food and beautislity industry with food preduction

 This course prepares students for employment in the food and hospitality industry with food production, preparation, and service skills.
 Instruction includes such topics as food purchasing, preparation, safety and sanitation; use and care of commercial equipment; management of food establishments; and cost and profitability analysis.
 In addition, this course studies the way food service in the hospitality industry varies from other food services.